- Debit vs Credit in Accounting

 (Being Cash received on sale of Scrap / News Papers)

 The petty cash balance shall replenish from time to time to accommodate the further cash expenditures.
-However, the method of replenishment is mostly noted and depends on the cashier and his authorizer.
+However, the method of replenishment is most noted and depends on the cashier and his authorizer.
 There may be a top management instruction on it but in absence of such instructions, cashier according to his convenience, refill his cash balance.

 There are few methods which may help the management or authorizer in a way or two;